alex-strobel/DPP-LabManual/Research/Acquisition/Software/BrainVision Recorder.md

 Faculty of Psychology<br>
 TU Dresden

 The BrainVision Recorder (by Brain Products, [Download here](https://www.brainproducts.com/downloads/recorder/)) is a multifunctional recording software for EEG and peripheral physiological (e.g. EDA, EMG, ECG) data.
-The software is installed on two computers in the laboratory.
+The software is installed on two data acquisition computers in the laboratory.

-## Settings
+## Workspace einrichten
-If you need participants for an experiment and don't have an account yet, please write an informal email to [Pauline Thamm](mailto:pams@tu-dresden.de), asking her to create an admin account for you.
-She is a research assistant with a temporary position there, so please check [here](https://zep.psych.tu-dresden.de/orsee/public/impressum.php) whether there might be a new person to contact.
-After your account has been created, you can log in as an admin [here](https://zep.psych.tu-dresden.de/orsee/admin/admin_login.php?requested_url=admin%2Findex.php%3F).
+The first step is to create a new workspace or to edit an existing workspace.

+pic 1 here

+Next, if the amplifier is connected, the following settings can be defined: number of cannels, sampling rate (e.g. 1000 Hz), and physical channels (the numbers correspond to the numbers on the pegboard).
+If EDA data will be collected, "Use ExG AUX" (auxiliary EDA module) has to be checked.

+pic 2 here

+Now,